You've successfully subscribed to digitalplunge

-V-Ray VS Corona
+V-Ray vs Corona

-Compatibility with other software
+Compatibility with other softwares

 Let’s analyze which programs are compatible with V-Ray and Corona Renderer.
 These engines are most commonly used along with 3ds Max, because it’s one of the first 3D graphics software that has a large number of users.
-The first versions of both engines were made specifically for 3ds Max and later adapted to other modelling programs.
+The first versions of both engines were made specifically for 3ds Max and later adapted to other modeling programs.

 V-ray appeared on the world 3D graphics scene in 1997 and quickly became the most popular rendering software.
-Soon afterward, V-ray adapted by adding new settings and updating to new versions for various other modelling programs (not just 3ds Max) including SketchUp, Rhino, Revit, Maya, Cinema 4D and many others.
+Soon afterward, V-ray adapted by adding new settings and updating to new versions for various other modeling programs (not just 3ds Max) including SketchUp, Rhino, Revit, Maya, Cinema 4D and many others.

-Corona Renderer appeared in 2009 as a diploma project of Czech developer Ondrej Karlik and it did not take long for this renderer to became popular in architectural visualization due to its simplicity and physical correctness.
+Corona Renderer appeared in 2009 as a diploma project of Czech developer Ondrej Karlik and it did not take long for this renderer to become popular in architectural visualization due to its simplicity and physical correctness.
 To date, Corona is fully operational only in conjunction with 3ds Max and Cinema 4D.

 Compared to Corona, which is primarily used with 3ds Max, the range of programs that allow you to use V-ray is somewhat wider.
 At the same time, Corona renderer is compatible with third-party plugins: Forest Pack, Quixel Megascans, RailClone, etc.